-For many, forgetting pads, tampons, or Ibuprofen may just be a small inconvenience at work or during a night out, but for others –– especially those with uterine fibroids –– this could mean cancelling plans in order to rush home.
-To avoid such a scenario, we recommend creating a Period Survival Kit to keep on hand at all times.
+For many, forgetting pads, tampons, or Ibuprofen may just be a small inconvenience at work or during a night out, but for others –– especially those with uterine fibroids –– this could mean canceling plans in order to rush home.
+To avoid such a scenario, we recommend creating a period survival kit to keep on hand at all times.

 Additional Symptoms Caused by Uterine Fibroids

 Although some fibroids don’t cause any symptoms, the effects of uterine fibroids can be problematic for many.
 Fibroids have the potential to cause painful, unpleasant, and inconvenient symptoms that include: